The pro-recovery diet at The Raleigh House emphasizes lean proteins and includes healthy fats, complex carbohydrates, vegetables, and fruits.

-The role that I play is helping a client get to a point where they work with their primary therapist to consistently access all the tools needed to recover and not sort of fall off and go back to feeling bad and feeling like they need to use their substance.
+A: The role that I play is helping clients get to a point where they work with their primary therapist to consistently access all the tools needed to recover and not sort of fall off and go back to feeling bad and feeling like they need to use their substance.

-When they get into the outpatient program, I come in every other week and we go through the food that they’re buying, what their breakfast looks like, etc. We really support that nutritional change, because that’s one of the most difficult things for people.
+When they get into the outpatient program, I come in every other week, and we go through the food they’re buying, what their breakfast looks like, etc. We really support that nutritional change because that’s one of the most difficult things for people.

-Oh, you’re telling me that milk’s not something that’s going to be healthy for me?
+Oh, you’re telling me that milk’s not something that’s going to be healthy for me.
 Or you’re saying that I have to cut out my sugar?
-Those challenges come in, so we troubleshoot those challenges on a weekly basis.
+Those challenges come in, so we troubleshoot those challenges weekly.

-We don’t just send them out with a diet and say good luck, because frankly, that’s not going to work.
-But if we troubleshoot the issues that come up and we encourage the clients to do the best they can, add the proteins in or minimize the sugar and processed foods, cook more at home and use the foods on the protocol, they really recognize that they feel better, they’re sharper and they want to engage in their recovery.
+We don’t just send them out with a diet and say good luck because, frankly, that’s not going to work.
+But if we troubleshoot the issues that come up and encourage the clients to do the best they can, add the proteins in or minimize the sugar and processed foods, cook more at home, and use the foods on the protocol, they really recognize that they feel better, sharper and want to engage in their recovery.

 And then I leave that to their primary therapist, and they can then engage in the emotional and spiritual challenges that come up that also exacerbate their addiction.

-I always tell my clients that you don’t need to be perfect with the pro-recovery diet.
+A: I always tell my clients that you don’t need to be perfect with the pro-recovery diet.
 I recommend an 80/20 split.
-So, if 20 percent of the time, you really want that bowl of ice cream, have it, but have it with your protein foods, your healthy fats, your fruits and veggies, and your complex carbohydrates intermingled throughout the day.
-Consistency on a daily basis is really important, but it doesn’t have to be perfect.
+So, if 20 percent of the time, you really want that bowl of ice cream—have it—but have it with your protein foods, healthy fats, fruits, veggies, and complex carbohydrates intermingled throughout the day.
+Consistency is important, but it doesn’t have to be perfect.

-The other piece that is so critical to a recovering addict is avoiding skipping meals.
+The other piece that is so critical to someone in recovery is avoiding skipping meals.
 The number one cause of biochemical relapse is missed meals, followed by a diet of all sugar.
-It’s detrimental to the brain and sends you into that fight or flight mode where you become very impulsive and make bad decisions.
+It’s detrimental to the brain and sends you into that fight or flight mode, where you become very impulsive and make bad decisions.

-This is about feeding the brain, so we can create that healing and neurotransmitter production and keep blood sugar levels stable.
+This is about feeding the brain, to create that healing and neurotransmitter production and keep blood sugar levels stable.